x0rsw1tch/dotcms-starters/README.md

 │   └───util                           Velocity files/assets for internal
 │       │                              "utility" use
 │       │
-│       │   assets                     Directory containing internal assets │       │                              for use with utilities.
-Can be used │       │                              for temporary site use.
+│       ├───assets                     Directory containing internal assets │       │   │                          for use with utilities.
+Can be used │       │   │                          for temporary site use.
+│       │   ├───css
+│       │   ├───fonts
+│       │   ├───img
+│       │   └───js
 │       │
 │       │   console.vtl                Velocity console front-end
 │       │